josharsh/LearningGit/README.md

 ## Fork this repository

 A repository can be forked by clicking the Fork button on the top of the page listing the repository.
-Forking a repository creates a copy of the repoisoty into your acccont.
+Forking a repository creates a copy of the repository into your acccont.

 ## Clone the repository
 ### GUI: